Samir Sadok

 Samir Sadok, Simon Leglaive, Laurent Girin, Xavier Alameda-Pineda, Renaud Séguier

-Journal: Speech Communication, March 2023
+Speech Communication March 2023

 This work demonstrates that a VAE trained on unlabeled speech naturally encodes source-filter factors in orthogonal latent subspaces, allowing accurate, independent control of fundamental frequency and formants for speech transformation using only a few seconds of labeled synthetic data.